10 Different Types of Snakes in Montana

 by amdubois01 is licensed under CC BY-NC 2.0

-Western milk snakes are next on our list of types of snakes in Montana.
+Western milk snakes are next on our list of Montana snake types.
 Similar in appearance to the dangerous Coral Snake, the Western Milk Snake has alternate bands of red, yellow, and black spanning the length of its body.

 But they are generally amiable snakes that hardly ever bite humans.
 They are also non-venomous and harmless.